Magic Brush

-The Magic Brush is a Chinese animated stop-motion film, based on a Chinese folktale, produced by the Shanghai Animation Film Studio.
+Magic Brush is a Chinese animated stop-motion film, based on a Chinese folktale, produced by the Shanghai Animation Film Studio.
 There were two versions of the film.
 In 1954 the first film was called "Ma Liang and his Magic Brush" (Chinese: 神筆馬良).
 In 1955 the second film was called "Magic Brush" (Chinese: 神筆).
 They are also interchangeably referred to as the "Magic Pen" or "Magical Pen".

 Plot

 A young and kind peasant boy named Ma Liang cuts reeds and bamboo for the rich.
 He loves drawing and dreams of being an artist.
 As Ma Liang falls asleep one night after looking at his drawings, an elderly man appears in his dream and gives him a paintbrush.
 He says that the brush has great power and tells Ma Liang to use it wisely, then disappears.
 Ma Liang uses the brush to paint a rooster.
 When he paints the last feather, the rooster comes to life and flies away.
 Realizing the power of the brush, Ma Liang vows to use it to help others and remembers the words of the old man.
 Ma Liang paints rice and fish to help hungry people, which then become real.

 The emperor finds out about the magic paintbrush.
 He visits Ma Liang and invites him to his home.
 Unknown to Ma Liang, the emperor is selfish and arrogant; he plans to steal the paintbrush and make a lot of money by creating valuable things with it and keeping them.
 When Ma Liang refuses to obey the emperor's command to paint a peacock for him, due to his promise to the old magician to use the brush wisely, he is imprisoned in a dungeon.